Vipera Secures Strategic Acquisition Of 750 Antminer S21E XP Hydro 860TH/S Units From Bitmain

 Antminer S21E EXP hydro 860TH/s

-Vipera expands mining capacity with the Acquisition of 750 Antminer S21E XP Hydro 860TH/s units from Bitmain, boosting efficiency and performance for 2024.
+Vipera expands its Cryptocurrency mining capacity by acquiring 750 Antminer S21E XP Hydro units from Bitmain, boosting both efficiency and performance.

 State-of-the-Art Mining Technology: Antminer S21E XP Hydro